[Docker] How to Create a Simple Email Forwarder in 2024

 Conclusion

-Setting up a mail forwarder in a Docker container should be a quick and simple solution.
+Setting up an email forwarder in a Docker container should be a quick and simple solution.
 It has some advantages:

 • Easy to set up